heaven-born/SocialGroupApplication/README.md

 This application representing design solution for some aspects of abstract social network.

 The application requires **Cassandra** database version >= 3.11 to be installed.
-Schemas and key sets will be created automatically.
+Schemas and keyspaces will be created automatically.

 Following key set names are used